 Likewise, there is some sense in which raided is predictable in a context containing the word police and a trashed nightclub, although a notion of predictability based on entailment will not capture this because it is logically possible that the police have come for some other purpose.
 Suppose, in our first example with the poor beleaguered nightclub owner, he had simply shaken his head and said The police... before trailing off.
 On the one hand, if you had to guess what happened - or, equivalently, to predict how he would finish his sentence if pressed to do so - you might be more likely to predict a raid than a wild Fraternal Order of Police party.
-And on the other hand, if you do find yourself more likely to predict the party than the raid, we suspect you will have found something odd about the pronunciations given in ??.
-The same point can be made another way by comparing ?? and ??.
+And on the other hand, if you do find yourself more likely to predict the party than the raid, we suspect you will have found something odd about the pronunciations given in (66).
+The same point can be made another way by comparing (66) and (67).
 Apparently, a difference in stereotypes about policemen and heavy metal musicians corresponds to a difference in intonation patterns on these sentences.
-We do not expect that any account that handles information structure purely in terms of entailments or strict antecedence will be able to predict this.16 see a branch of one's family, a half-dozen students, or a jury of one's peers, and none of these is a guy on any honest reading of the phrase.
+We do not expect that any account that handles information structure purely in terms of entailments or strict antecedence will be able to predict this.